gemerden/anygraph/README.md

 Unittests can be found in `anygraph/unittests`

-## Samples

-More examples can be found in the `demos` and `recipes` directories.
-Below are some of the basics:

-### The Basics
+## The Basics

 Anygraph uses two classes: `One` and `Many`.
-Single linked graphs enable a number of algorithms (as long as ou follow the graph only in one direction) and can be defined as follows:
+Single linked graphs enable a number of algorithms (as long as you follow the graph only in one direction) and can be defined as follows:
 ```python
 from anygraph import One, Many